Ann Pascoe, Founder and Family Carer (Interim Chair and Treasurer)

 Karina is local to Helmsdale and was brought up in the village, only leaving at the age of 17 to be able to study BA (Hons) Business Studies at University in Aberdeen.
 Having lived and worked in Inverness for the past 10 years, Karina decided to return to East Sutherland in the summer of 2016 and worked for us for four years before leaving to pursue other work.
 Karina became a Trustee after her employment contract ended in early 2021.

-Sarah Muir, OT and former carer (Chair)
+Sarah Zeb, OT and former carer

-Sarah Muir is an Occupational Therapist and brings experience of working with people with mental health problems and a personal family experience of dementia.
+Sarah Zeb is an Occupational Therapist and brings experience of working with people with mental health problems and a personal family experience of dementia.
 Her professional interests have taken her as far as Fiji, Mozambique, Bhutan and the Palistinian West Bank where she worked as an Occupational Therapist.
 More recently, Sarah led the successful Veterans First Point Project in Inverness.
-Sarah’s professional interests include the use of technology in health and social care
+Sarah’s professional interests include the use of technology in health and social care.